I’m Ready for a New Perfume—These Spring Scents Are Classy, Fresh and Compliment-Worthy

 Key notes: Peach, blackcurrant, saffron, osmathus, leather, amber, sandalwood

 Fruity fragrances typically lean summery, but the light, fresh, juicy scent of peach really comes into its own in spring.
-As well as Guerlain's trademark richness that runs throughout (thanks to saffron, leather, and osmanthus), it has warm notes of amber and sandalwood, and a sharp but subtle hint of blackcurrant blooming through its heart.
+As well as Guerlain's trademark richness that runs throughout (thanks to saffron, leather, and osmanthus), this has warm notes of amber and sandalwood, and a sharp but subtle hint of blackcurrant blooming through its heart.
 It's complex yet very lightweight—the perfect signature spring scent.

-10. D.S. & Durga Cowgirl Grass
+12. D.S. & Durga Cowgirl Grass

 Fragrance family: Fresh